CH4RUU/snakegamee/README.md

 https://ch4ruu.github.io/snakegamee/
 <h2 align="center">Overview</h2>

-**TicTacToe** is a simple yet engaging game built using modern web technologies.
-This project demonstrates fundamental game logic and UI design for a classic two-player game.
+Snake Game is a classic arcade game where players control a growing snake and navigate it to eat food while avoiding collisions.
+This project is built using modern web technologies and provides a fun, interactive gaming experience.

 <h2 align="center">Project Structure</h2>